mate85-vagas/vagas-backend/README.md

 Since you have all the dependencies, you can run the project by using ``` npx nodemon index ``` on your console.

-p.s.: Make sure to have a MySQL database named vagas_db running and all the environment tables set.
+p.s.: Make sure to have a MySQL database named vagas_db running and all the environment variables set.

 # API endpoints
 These endpoints will be used to consult, analyze and update informations on the application in IC's jobs base